A satisfying gumbo for chilly nights, just the recipe to celebrate Mardi Gras, with chicken thighs, sausage, shrimp and veggies.

 - 3 tablespoons plus 1 teaspoon canola oil, divided

-- 1/2 pound skinless, boneless chicken thighs, cut into bite-sized pieces
+- 1/2 pound (or more) skinless, boneless chicken thighs, cut into bite-sized pieces

-- 1 pound low-fat chicken or turkey andouille, smoked sausage or kielbasa, cut into 1/2-inch-thick rounds (or good ol’ pork andouille that, honestly, will take your gumbo to higher heights — the magic of the pig)
+- 1 pound andouille (chicken, turkey or pork), Portuguese chourico or linguica, smoked sausage or kielbasa, cut into 1/2-inch-thick rounds (or good ol’ pork andouille that, honestly, will take your gumbo to higher heights — the magic of the pig)

 - 2 cups chopped onion (about 1 very large onion)

-- 1 cup chopped green bell pepper (about 1 large pepper)
+- 1 cup chopped green bell, poblano or corno di toro pepper (about 1 large pepper)

 - 1/2 cup chopped celery (about 1 large stalk)